dgourillon/migrate-dgo/README.md

 ### Prerequisites
 - Create an empty folder in your organization
 - Please make sure your cso.joonix.net credentials has the folder editor rights there
+### Execution
 - Fill a terraform.tfvars with the following values
 <pre>
 parent_type = "folders"
 parent_id = "00000000000000"  # ID of the folder you created above
 billing_acccount = "XXXXXX-YYYYYY-ZZZZZZ"  # Billing account of your org
 </pre>
+- Run the following command lines
+  - terrform init
+  - terraform plan
+  - terraform apply
 The terraform script will create the following resources, and a set of network with no IP overlap with the ranges used on premise.
 <pre>
          psolab-target (top folder)